Comprehensive Guide to Free Hearing Aids and Services for Pensioners in Melton

 Our local team ensures a stress-free application experience, so you focus solely on improving your hearing.

-Available Free Hearing Tests and Assessments for Seniors in Melton
+Available Subsidised Hearing Tests and Assessments for Seniors in Melton

-Delta Hearing Clinic Melton provides complimentary hearing evaluations under the Government Hearing Services Program, ensuring pensioners and seniors receive timely diagnostics, tailored advice, and seamless referral into the free hearing test for pensioners subsidy system.
+Delta Hearing Clinic Melton provides hearing evaluations under the Australian Government Hearing Services Program.
+This ensures pensioners and seniors receive timely diagnostics, tailored advice, and seamless referral into the subsidised hearing assessment program.
+Conditions apply under the Australian Government Hearing Services Program.

-Expectations During Your Free Hearing Test at Delta Hearing Clinic
+What to Expect During Your Hearing Assessment at Delta Hearing Clinic

 Otoscopic ear inspection for earwax or obstructions